orkestron-ai/software-meta-model/b0-product-core/005-critical-path.md

 ## 1. Purpose of the Layer

-The **Critical Path** layer defines the minimal sequence of steps required to deliver core value of the product.
+The **Critical Path** layer defines the minimal sequence of steps required to deliver the core value of the product **including how this path behaves under failure conditions**.

 It describes: